 Agriculture and Natural Resources

-In 2017, UGA Extension initiated the AgWET project with two primary objectives: to train county Extension agents on advanced irrigation scheduling tools and to have the trained agents transfer that knowledge to two growers in their county and provide the growers with scheduling tools to deploy in center-pivot irrigated fields.
-In 2019 Mitchell County was in Phase 3 of AgWet, with Mitchell County Cooperative Extension partnering with the Flint River Soil and Water Conservation District (FRSWCD).
-Mitchell Extension received funding from the Lower Flint-Ochlocknee and Upper Flint Regional water councils to carry out this project for the next two years.
-Each year Mitchell County Extension has played an increasingly important role in this program.
-From that first year the program has grown from two growers to six growers in 2019 demonstrating the program and many others adopting new technology including moisture sensors and irrigation apps.
+Mitchell County Cooperative Extension continues partnering with the Flint River Soil and Water Conservation District (FRSWCD) through funding from the Lower Flint-Ochlocknee and Upper Flint Regional water councils to carry out the training of county agents on advanced irrigation so that they can transfer knowledge to growers.
+Since the first year Mitchell County Extension has played an increasingly important role in this program.
+From that first year the program has grown from two growers to eight growers in 2020 demonstrating the program and many others adopting new technology including moisture sensors and irrigation apps.
 This program has made Mitchell County a leader and a model for smart irrigation and water conservation in row crops.

 Family and Consumer Sciences